ErpNetDocs/tech/advanced/document-amounts/referenced-documents.md

 You enter purchase invoice #1 in the **Document Amount Referenced Documents** panel.

-The amount is distributed among the three rows from #1, but the distribution is only entered in purchase invoice #1.
+The amount is distributed among the rows from #1, and the distribution is entered in purchase invoice #1.
 This is the resulting distribution, assuming that the transport is distributed by amount and is rounded up to the second digit:

 - row #10, purchase invoice #1: **7.04 EUR**; <br>
 - row #20, purchase invoice #1: **11.26 EUR**; <br>